Kotlin-Polytech/Algorithms/README.md

 # Algorithms and Data Structures

-This repo contains examples and presentations for the course http://kspt.icc.spbstu.ru/course/algorithms.
+This repo contains examples and tasks for the course http://kspt.icc.spbstu.ru/course/algorithms.